Choiyounseo/CS454_project/README.md

 To skip this step, just use provided FGSM images of each model.
 You can get each data from `wgan_torch/data/classifier_*` folders.

 #### 3. Train wGAN models
+Simply run `wgan_torch/train.py`.
+You can set your own parameters for training.
+While training, the generator's checkpoints will be stored in `wgan_torch/data/weights/netG_*.pth`, where `*` stands for number of training epochs.

 #### 4. wGAN + (GA or GD)
 Follow the above **Fast way** section explanation.